Just let us know what destinations you like or what kinds of sights or activities you enjoy. We will create a custom tour for you.

 When riding streetcars, you usually enter the vehicle through the rear door and pay into a fare box next to the driver when you get off.
 Unlike standard trains, which base the fare on distance traveled, streetcars often have a single, set fare for any distance.

-Visitors who enter Japan with a ‘temporary visitor status’ (in other words, as tourists) are eligible for the JR Rail Pass, which allows unlimited use of JR trains, including most special expresses and Shinkansen trains (with the exception of the ‘Nozomi’ Shinkansen on the Tokaido and Sanyo lines).
-There are 7-, 14- and 21-day passes, and children can receive passes at special discount prices.
+Visitors who enter Japan with a ‘temporary visitor status’ (in other words, as tourists) are eligible for the JR Rail Pass, which allows unlimited use of JR trains, including most special expresses and Shinkansen bullet trains (with the exception of the ‘Nozomi’, ‘Mizuho’ and ‘Hayabusa’ though you can use ‘Hikari’ and ‘Kodama’).
+There are 7, 14 and 21 day passes in ordinary and green class (first class).
 When at a JR station, please note that certain ticket gates are staffed with station employees, and you are required to show your pass to the employee rather than use the automated ticket gate as usual.

 Please note that during crowded periods you cannot be guaranteed a seat on a specific train.
 The periods when seat reservations are particularly difficult to secure are as follows:

-Bus travel provides a cheap alternative to trains for long distance travel though your travel time will increase.
-There are a variety of companies that operate highway buses, which often depart from major railway stations.
-Furthermore, buses allow access to some less populated places that trains do not go to.
+Buses allow access to some less populated places that trains do not reach.
 All seats for highway buses must be reserved ahead of time, and tickets are handed to the driver upon boarding the bus.
 The JR Rail Pass can be used with JR highway buses.
+Your tour organizer will have details as your airport pick up or hotel meet and greet will hand you the required tickets.

 There are also local and tourist buses in certain cities.
 For example, it is often much easier to get around Kyoto by city bus, and Nara has a loop line bus for tourists that goes around to many of the popular UNESCO World Heritage Sites.
 Depending on the city, you will enter the bus through either the front or the back (just watch what other passengers do if you are unsure), and while some buses have set fares, others determine the fare based on distance traveled.
 Airport buses are convenient because it can be easier board a single bus rather than make train transfers with heavy luggage in tow.